bruceravel/demeter/documentation/Athena/plot/etc.rst

     first imported.
 Using the current set of processing parameters, the data are displayed in energy, k, R, and back-transform k all in the same plot window.
-This plot can also be made by right-clicking on the :button:`kq,orange` button.
+This plot can also be made by right-clicking :mark:`rightclick,..` on the :button:`kq,orange`
+    button.

     .. _fig-quadplot:
     .. figure:: ../../_images/plot_quad.png